ibm-cloud-docs/vpc/about-attestation.md

 ### Decrypting the attestation document
 {: #decrypt_attest_record}

-If user data contains a public RSA key (attribute: attestationPublicKey), then the attestation document (se-checksums.txt) is encrypted with the given key.
+If user data contains a public RSA key (attribute: attestationPublicKey), then the attestation document (se-checksums.txt) is encrypted with the specified key.
 The encryption is done by the same process as that of contract encryption.
 For more information, see [Contract encryption](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_encrypt).
 The public RSA key itself can also be encrypted like the contract.

 The encrypted attestation document is then named `se-checksums.txt.enc`.